Hammarn/1MB335/Lab5.md

 The strange alignment from Step 2e is a genuine example, that was discovered by students who took this course previously.
 It results from a mis-annotation in the reference mitochondrial genome for the cheetah.
 A new genome, with the proper annotation, has been submitted since then.

 Find the *16S* sequence for the mitochondrial genome with identifier AY463959.1.
-Perform the alignment again (see Step 2e).
+Perform the alignment again with the new replacement cheetah sequence (see Step 2e).
 Visualize it.
 Is the issue solved?

 **Question 8.
 Show your new alignment to a teaching assistant.
 If you cannot show it, submit the corresponding alignment.**